GHOST-Aram/friendly-docs/venues/venues.md

 # Venues
-Welcome to venues documentation.
-This document provides links to the documentations on all the CRUD operations on venues.
+Welcome to venue documentation.
+This document provides links to the documentation on all the CRUD operations on venues.

-Each documentation linked below provides detailed information about the request, response, and any additional parameters necessary for interacting with the venues endpoint.
+Each documentation linked below provides detailed information about the request, response, and any additional parameters necessary for interacting with the venue's endpoint.

-Please select the operation you are interested in to proceed with the documentation
+Please select the operation you are interested in to proceed to its documentation.

 ## POST venue
 Create a new venue.